Skip to main content

 Notes

 Happiness is not a destination, it's a journey.
-If our happiness depends on "when I'll have x I'll be happy", we will never be happy because we either won't achieve it, or by the time we'll do we will have a different goal Future disillusionment.
+If our happiness depends on "when I'll have x I'll be happy", we will never be happy because we either won't achieve it, or by the time we'll do we will have a different goal Deferring happiness to future goals creates present suffering.

-And even if we could achieve all those things, we are often poor judges about what makes us happy.
-We can even lack the sufficient Self-awareness to even know that we are currently happy.
-We also have to remember that due to Hedonic Treadmill, happiness is not about having more, because we will fall back to the same level of happiness.
+We are often poor judges about what makes us happy.
+We can even lack the sufficient Self-awareness reveals mental and emotional states enabling intentional action to even know that we are currently happy.
+We also have to remember that due to Adaptation returns happiness to baseline regardless of life changes, happiness is not about having more, because we will fall back to the same level of happiness.

-Happiness is about mindfulness, about Gratitude, to enjoy what we currently have, to appreciate the good in our lives.
+Happiness is about mindfulness, about Practicing gratitude shifts perspective toward positive wellbeing, to enjoy what we currently have, to appreciate the good in our lives.
 It's not about trying to fulfill our endless desires, nor is it trying to do it all.

-Happiness will be easier to achieve when we would use things less for their Instrumental value, and focus more on their Intrinsic value.
+Happiness will be easier to achieve when we would use things less for their Instrumental value treats things as means rather than ends value, and focus more on their Some things matter for what they are not what they do value.

 Visual